analyticascent/data-syllabus/README.md

 #### G. Project Euler:

 For many people in the computer science community, [projecteuler.net](https://projecteuler.net) is an amazing source of practice problems.
 Already the first few have turned out to be a great "procedual thinking" scenarios.
-They can be done in a variety of languages but obviously python will be my pick.
-I think attempting (in python) the first 100 problems listed is a reasonable start.
+They can be done in a variety of languages but obviously python will be my pick. **I think attempting (in python) the first 100 problems listed (~1/day) is a reasonable start.**

 &nbsp;